SebastianBotha/HMM_Trading/new_data.md

 ⸻

-6. Volatility Term Structure: ^VIX vs. ^VIX3M
+6. Volatility Term Structure: ^VIX vs. ^VIX3M -done
 	1. How to Implement
 	•	Absolute Values: You can directly use vix_close and vix3m_close.
 	•	Spread or Ratio: \text{VIX3M} - \text{VIX} or \frac{\text{VIX3M}}{\text{VIX}}.